marliebesouw/marliebesouw.github.io/index.md

     <strong> ***Accreditation approval from NVVC, NVVP, NVvR, NVRO, and NVKF is currently in progress.***</strong><br><br>
       Everyone talks about AI, but how do you choose the right one?
 And how do you actually use it in your clinic? <br>

       On <strong>September 19</strong>, clinicians, medical physicists, and AI experts will share how AI is currently being used in hospitals.
-This is your change to learn how to evaluate AI tools, collaborate with vendors, and implement AI responsibly in clinical practice.
+This is your chance to learn how to evaluate AI tools, collaborate with vendors, and implement AI responsibly in clinical practice.
        <br><br>

       This congress offers:
       <ul>
        <li>Real-world use cases from radiology, radiotherapy, cardiology, and pathology</li>
-       <li>Hands-on workshops with <a href="{{ site.url }}/speakers" > <i>leading experts</i></a></li>
+       <li>Hands-on workshops with <a href="{{ site.url }}/speakers"><i>leading experts</i></a></li>
        <li>Practical tools to select and implement AI solutions</li>
       </ul>